97littleleaf11/cpython/Doc/library/typing.rst

 .. function:: is_typeddict(tp)

-   Check if a type is a :class:`TypedDict`.
+   Check if a type is a :func:`TypedDict`.

    For example::